-Adult Women: 1-Day Treatment: 2 g given either as a single dose or in two divided doses of 1 g each taken on the same day; 7-Day Course of Treatment: 250 mg taken 3 times daily for 7 consecutive days.
+Adult women: 1-Day Treatment: 2 grams (g) given either as a single dose or in two divided doses of 1 g each taken on the same day; 7-Day Course of Treatment: 250 mg taken 3 times daily for 7 consecutive days.

 How should I take Flagyl?Flagyl works best when there is a constant amount of drug in the blood.
 Take your doses at evenly spaced intervals and try to avoid missing any doses.